Palaces > Walhalla

 Since 1962 new busts have been added to the original 96 at intervals of five to seven years.
 The selection is made by the Bavarian Council of Ministers, advised by the Bavarian Academy of Sciences.
-Since 2016 the Walhalla has been administered by the Bavarian Palace Department.
+Since 2016 the Walhalla has been administered by the Bavarian Palace Administration.

 April-October: 9 am-6 pm

 Closed on: January 1, Shrove Tuesday, December 24/25/31